-ESSA paves the way for new and stronger federal-state-local partnerships that invest in early learning as a critical component to closing persistent opportunity gaps.
-As the new law’s implementation continues, FFYF is committed to helping states and school districts understand and use the law.
-FFYF has a plan to work closely with leaders tasked with understanding and effectively using the opportunities to improve program quality, access, family engagement, school improvement and other provisions to ensure that more children from low-income families can access comprehensive early learning opportunities and arrive ready for kindergarten on day one.
+As implementation of the law continues, FFYF is committed to helping states and school districts understand and use the law.
+FFYF has a plan to work closely with leaders to improve program quality, access, family engagement, school improvement and other provisions to ensure more children can access comprehensive early learning opportunities and arrive ready for kindergarten on day one.